 In this cycle of studies, the Licenciatura degree will be granted to those who have successfully completed 180 credits, which corresponds to the first six curricular semesters of work.
-In this case, the Licenciatura degree must adopt a title that cannot be confused with that of the master's degree.
+In this case, the Licenciatura degree must adopt a title that cannot be confused with that of the masters degree.

 3.4.
-Descriptor for a higher education qualification: Doctoral degrees
+Descriptor for a qualification: Doctoral degrees

-Under the national system of higher education degrees and diplomas, approved by Decree-Law no. 74/2006, of 24^{th} March, as amended by Decree-Law no. 107/2008, of 25^{th} June, a doctoral degree is awarded to those who have demonstrated:
+Under the national system of higher education degrees and diplomas, approved by Decree-Law 74/2006, 24 March, as amended by Decree-Law 107/2008, 25 June, a doctoral degree is awarded to those who have demonstrated: